 Karen turned her cute smile on Jim and chuckled.
 Jim read in her thoughts that the comment amused her and she planned to share it later with colleagues.
 He cracked a small smile indicating he would not fight her on this.
 What could she say, after all- that aging doesn't make you ugly, stupid, and finally dead?

 I asked Jim if he had any suggestions to make end-of-life care more supportive.
 Jim said that special care workers should come by a few days a week to masturbate the patients, both men and women.
 He said he felt strongly that this would go a long way towards alleviating the plight of the elderly, adding that he once invaded Karen's mind to see what it would take to get her to masturbate him.
-He found that if there were a course, a certificate and extra pay, she'd have no more problem with it than with pulling a catheter out of his dick (or sticking one in!).
+He found that if there were a course, a certificate and extra pay, she'd have no more problem with it than sticking a catheter in his dick.

 This morning I said goodbye to Jim from my park bench.
 I told him I enjoyed his company and would stay in touch, telepathically if not in person.